leminhtuan2015/Today-I-Learn/JD.md

 ### React native

+##### Responsibilities

+Translate designs and wireframes into high quality code Design, build, and maintain high performance, reusable, and reliable Java code Ensure the best possible performance, quality, and responsiveness of the application Identify and correct bottlenecks and fix bugs
+Help maintain code quality, organization, and automatization

+##### Skills
 - At least 1 - 2 years of experience working in a full-time software development role
 - Experience working with Front-End libraries such as React/React Native, Redux
 - Strong knowledge of MVP, MVVM design pattern.